 Development/x, where x is the version number.

-If you access your site while signed in using an administrator account, App Engine includes per-request statistics in the response headers:
+If you access dynamic pages on your site while signed in using an administrator account, App Engine includes per-request statistics in the response headers:

 - An estimate of what 1,000 requests similar to this request would cost in US dollars.